 After Java is updated, Sonatype server products that are already running may still operate in a licensed state and not exhibit loss of license symptoms until they are restarted.

 Option 1: Reinstall Product License

-The affected Java versions should only be manually updated when you have a copy of the existing Sonatype product license file issued at time of purchase and you have a scheduled maintenance window where Sonatype server products can be restarted.
+The affected Java versions should only be manually updated when you have a copy of the existing Sonatype product license file issued at the time of purchase and you have a scheduled maintenance window where Sonatype server products can be restarted.